DUI Drugs in Georgia Usually Means DUI Marijuana

 - Surcharges for DUI drugs are DOUBLE the fine amount, which is worse than for DUI alcohol.

-- Community service is required in all cases, with 40 to 480 hours, depending on the offense (1st DUI, 2nd DUI in GA, 3rd DUI, etc.)
+- Community service is required in all cases and can range from 40 to 480 hours, depending on the offense (1st DUI, 2nd DUI in GA, 3rd DUI, etc.)

-- Probation for a full year, less any days that your serve in jail.
+- Probation for a full year, less any days you serve in jail.

-- DUI classes, which is called the risk reduction program, in Georgia.
+- DUI classes, which is called the Risk Reduction Program, in Georgia.
 The DUI school certificate will be needed to get early license reinstatement.
+Click here for a list of locations that offer DUI classes in Ga.

-- Last but not least, TOTAL license suspension for at least 6 months, and up to three full years.
+- Last but not least, TOTAL license suspension for at least six months, and up to three full years.

 - Third DUI drugs offense: A statutory minimum of 15 days in jail and up to a year, community service, drug or alcohol rehabilitation, and probation; license revocation for five years; an ignition interlock device is likely.
-A 3rd DUI within 5 years can also trigger habitual violator status.
+A 3rd DUI in Ga. within five years can also trigger habitual violator status.

-- Fourth DUI drugs offense and after: a felony.
+- Fourth DUI drug offenses and after: a felony.
 Fines up to $5,000, with not less than 90 days to five years in jail or state prison.

-- DUI penalties could be harsher if you were transporting a child (or children) under age 14 while under the influence of alcohol or any drug including weed, or if you had an accident involving injury or a death.
+- DUI penalties could be harsher if you were transporting a child (or children) under age 14 while under the influence of alcohol or any drug including weed, if you had an accident involving a serious injury (or injuries) or if you had an accident resulting in the death of another person.
+These charges are felonies.

 Call Our 24 Hour Georgia DUI Marijuana Lawyers